Healthy Eating and Physical Activity

 Healthy Somerset Garden Project

 The Somerset County Health Department has received a grant from the Maryland Health Resource Commission since 2014 to address childhood and family obesity in Somerset County.
 One aspect of the grant project was to promote food security.
 Thus, in partnership with the Eastern Correctional Institute, an inmate garden was established to provide locally grown and organic fruits and vegetables.
-Thanks to ECI and various community partners more than 42,800 pounds of fresh produce have been given to families in need throughout the county.
+Thanks to ECI and various community partners more than 50,000 pounds of fresh produce have been given to families in need throughout the county.
+Stay tuned this spring for the 2020 season.